Wapiti08/DPAnalyzer/README.md

 - cause: causality analysis part, implementation of custom DAS, the code to generate two files with CVE related features (one-hop neighbor, two-hop neighbor)

-- cent: three centrality measurement methods: degree (three directions),
+- cent: three centrality measurement methods: degree (three directions), betweenness, and eigenvector

-- data
+- data: extracted other format data sets

-- exp
+- exp: the exploration code on different files, code to call diverse centrality measurement

-- process
+- process: the code to call neo4j and export other formats of graphs, like graphml and csv

 ## Instructions